NyFco/RealEstateAgency/README.md

 --------------------------------------

-'Inheritance', 'Operator overloading', 'Dynamic memory allocation' and 'Files in c++' are some of the methods that are used in this project.
+'Inheritance', 'Operator overloading', 'Dynamic memory allocation', 'Files in c++', 'Friend classes' and 'Polymorphism' are some of the methods that are used in this project.